Secondary Education: Chemistry

 - Accepted into the Teacher Education Program of the School of Education.

-- The student must obtain approval of the NS Department Chair and the Secondary Education Department Chair by their signatures on the Declaration of Major Form.
+- The student must obtain approval of the Chair, Department of Natural Sciences on the Declaration of Major Form.

-- The student should continue taking courses as a major in the NS Department until such time that s/he is eligible to take other courses in the secondary education program.
+- The student should continue taking courses as a major in the Department of Natural Sciences until such time that s/he is eligible to take other courses in the secondary education program.

 - After admittance to the Teacher Education Program, the student will take both education and chemistry courses.